Epitalon Peptide Guide: Benefits, Dosing & What to Know

 15-year cardiovascular follow-up: no severe adverse events.

-A 2025 review noted minimal adverse effects across the entire literature.
-But the same review pointed out that rigorous safety data is lacking.
+A 2025 comprehensive review noted minimal adverse effects across the entire literature.
+But (and this matters) the same review pointed out that rigorous safety data is lacking.
 Most studies weren’t designed to catch rare side effects.

 The Cancer Question

-This comes up constantly, and it’s a legitimate concern.
-Telomerase is overactive in cancer cells – that’s part of what makes them immortal.
-So if Epitalon activates telomerase, could it theoretically feed tumor growth?
+I get asked about this constantly, and it’s a fair question.
+Telomerase is overactive in cancer cells, that’s part of what makes them immortal.
+So if Epitalon activates telomerase, could it theoretically help cancer grow?

 The actual research suggests the opposite.
-Mouse studies found reduced spontaneous tumor rates, fewer mammary tumors in HER-2/neu mice, and a 6-fold drop in leukemia incidence.
+Mouse studies found reduced spontaneous tumor rates, fewer mammary tumors in HER-2/neu mice, and (this one surprised me) a 6-fold drop in leukemia incidence.
 Metastasis rates went down too.

 Khavinson proposed Epitalon has “oncostatic” (tumor-inhibiting) properties, possibly through improved immune surveillance.